I discovered this program called Fish Extenders while planning for our upcoming Disney cruise.

 Essentially, Disney Cruise Fish Extenders are gift swaps that are run by a group of passengers that come together to make the cruise that much more fun.
 I love the creativity and community that comes from it.

 As I searched, I couldn't find much about it online so I created my own Fish Extender Gift Ideas website called Picture the Magic.
+I also created the largest list of Disney cruise tips on the internet.

 Hope you'll visit it and let me know what you think.